azazmuzaffar/Newlauncher-5.0/README.md

       });
       /* ************************************************************ */
-      /* For floor plan each light gallery will be repeating this */ /* So add it in a loop just like the  */
-      /* ************************************************************ */
+      /* For floor plan each light gallery will be repeating this */ /* So add it in a loop just like you done with closegallery */ /* ************************************************************ */
       lgFloorplan0.addEventListener("lgBeforeClose", (e, o) => {
         showingGallery = false;